 I knew something had to change so I set about running more regularly.
 I loved how it felt to be in the great outdoors, doing something that was not only good for my health but for my soul too.
-I soon clocked up the miles and with them my confidence and self-esteem grew.
-My body was getting stronger and I no longer found myself getting out of breath.
+I soon clocked up the miles and with them my confidence, inner strength and self-esteem grew.

 Bumps along the road

-It hasn’t been a straightforward journey.
-In 2018, I was diagnosed with endometriosis – a life-long condition which can have a significant impact on your life, and indeed running and fitness.
+Despite all my successes with running, it hasn’t been a straightforward journey.
+In 2018, I was diagnosed with endometriosis – a painful, chronic illness that has had a significant impact on my life, including my fertility.
 You can read more about my diagnosis here.
-There have also been moments of self-doubt and crises of confidence along the way.

-I’m also passionate about raising awareness of endometriosis and showing women that even with a chronic illness like endo, you can still lead an active lifestyle.
+I am passionate about raising awareness of endometriosis and showing women that even with a chronic illness like endometriosis, you can still lead an active lifestyle.